Travel 2017. Day 7. Santillana to Oviedo. Sunday, October 1/17.

 Oviedo is only about 170 kilometres/ 105 miles west of Santillana, less than 2 hours by car on the largely coastal road, the E70 (which confusingly becomes A8 in parts and is also known as the Autovía del Cantábrico).

 We noticed that as in Cantabria, the houses –especially the newer ones— along the coastal strip tend to be more colourfully painted than the stone buildings in the inland valleys.
-White and pastel variations of blues, greens, yellows, orange seem to be favoured in both villages and on the houses and farms dotting the countryside.
-In ports and coastal villages, glassed in balconies are common, to protect from rain and wind blowing in from the sea.
+White and pastel variations of blues, greens, yellows, orange seem to be favoured in villages and on the houses and farms dotting the countryside.
+In ports and coastal villages, glassed-in balconies are common, to protect from rain and wind blowing in from the sea.

-Although there is much that is geographically, economically and socially similar between Cantabria and Asturias, Asturians are quick to point out that they have an illustrious history whereas Cantabria was for a long time seen more as an extension of Castile (in fact, Cantabria achieved separate status as a political entity only in 1981 when it became one of Spain’s autonomous regions following the terms set out in Spain’s newest constitution of 1978).
+Although there is much that is geographically, economically and socially similar between Cantabria and Asturias, Asturians are quick to point out that they have an illustrious history whereas Cantabria was for a long time seen more as an extension of Castile (in fact, Cantabria achieved separate status as a political entity only in 1981 when it became one of Spain’s autonomous regions following the terms set out in Spain’s constitution of 1978).

 It has been said that Asturians claim that “Asturias es España, el resto es tierra conquistada”, “Asturias is Spain, the rest is conquered land.”
-This pride is born of historical events: the conquering Moors suffered their first defeat in the peninsula deep in the mountains of Asturias.
+This pride is born of historical events: around 720 the conquering Moors suffered their first defeat in the peninsula deep in the mountains of Asturias.
 As a result, the region has since been revered by many Spaniards as the “cradle of the Reconquista,” the gradual recovery of the land dramatically lost to the Muslims between 711 and approximately 720.
 Linking past and present is the title held by the current heir to the Spanish throne: Prince (or since 2014 Princess) of Asturias.

 We took our time along the coastal road, stopping occasionally at spots that attracted our attention.
 A few kilometres west of Llanes, we came across the isolated ruins of the Monastery of San Antolín de Bedón, a 13th-century Romanesque church, a short distance from the beautiful estuary of the River Bedón.